chrisjdavie/leetcode_2025/to_revisit.md

 2025/05/14
 - apparently I struggle with intution around comparing the length of heaps to each other, I get the inequality the wrong way round?...
 - I checked the zeroth value of an empty list...

+2025/05/15
+- developing more fluency in coding with heaps, but still making small mistakes